Sushant2253/Recipe/README.md

 1. Open your browser and go to `http://localhost:3000`.
 2. Use the navigation menu to explore different recipe categories.
 3. Use the search bar on the home page to find recipes by keyword.
+4. Select a cuisine option (e.g., Indian, Italian, etc.) to view recipes from that specific cuisine.
-4. Click on any recipe card to view detailed information about the recipe and ingredients.
+5. Click on any recipe card to view detailed information about the recipe and ingredients.

 ---